zyt02/Interactive-Lab-Hub/Lab 3/README.md

 Listening...
 Recognizing...
 You said: start game
-Assistant: Game started! eva, charlotte, zoe all begin with $10000.
+Assistant: Game started!
+Eva, Charlotte, Zoe all begin with $10000.
 Let the game begin!
 Listening...
 Recognizing...
 You said: what is 500 --> Here, what the test user actually said was "Charlotte plus 500"